How Thick Should Acrylic Nails Be

 Recommended read: Will you remove acrylic nails with vinegar?

-If you find that your acrylic nails are too thick, there are a few options available.
 You can file them down with a nail file or you can ask your nail technician to remove some of the acrylic using an electric drill.

 In either case, it’s best to get this done by a professional as they will know how to do it safely and without damaging your natural nails.